 Status: Form Based Code - Concord Next - In February 2018, key members of the Code Studio consultant team traveled to Concord for a three-day visit to explore the community, meet with key stakeholders, and conduct an initial public kick-off meeting.
 The purpose of the stakeholder interviews was to hear from people familiar with the city, local development, and existing regulations.
-Since kick-off, the consultants have provided the City with an assessment of its existing code that clearly notes subject areas for improvement.
-The first draft of the new code is expected in late spring 2019.
+The consultants subsequently provided the City with an assessment of its existing code that clearly notes subject areas for improvement.
+The first draft of the new zoning districts was submitted in late spring 2019.
+The consultant and staff held several public meetings in June to gather input on the proposed changes to date.

 The Concord Energy and Environment Committee has been working with Community Development staff to develop ways of streamlining the regulatory process vis-à-vis solar energy infrastructure to meet the City Council's aspirational goal of 100% renewable electricity for the Concord community by 2030.
 Multiple community forums were held in the fall of 2018 to solicit input toward the creation of a solar ordinance.
-A hearing before the City Council is expected in late spring 2019.
+A hearing before the City Council was held on June 10, 2019.
+Several concerns were raised about some of the proposed limitations on larger scale solar developments.
+City Council tabled the decision on the ordinance pending additional review and coordination between City staff and the various stakeholders.